NordicSemiconductor/asset-tracker-cloud-docs/docs/devices/FlashingCertificate/CLI.rst

 .. only:: not saga

-    1. Programming of the `AT client sample <https://github.com/NordicSemiconductor/at_client-hex>`_ onto the device
+    1. Programming of the `AT client sample <https://github.com/NordicSemiconductor/at_client-hex>`_ onto the device.
     #.
-Provisioning of the :ref:`created device credentials <aws-device-credentials>`
+Provisioning of the :ref:`created device credentials <aws-device-credentials>`.
     #.
-Programming of the :ref:`configured and built firmware <firmware-configuration>` to the device
+Programming of the :ref:`configured and built firmware <firmware-configuration>` to the device.

 .. only:: saga